dwyl/flutter-phoenix-channels-demo/README.md

 please visit the link above,.

 On the other hand,
-ff you want to run the app
+if you want to run the app
 on a real device,
 check
 https://github.com/dwyl/flutter-stopwatch-tutorial/tree/33907b1b01760dd49db85fa97fb84ce4562252ae#running-on-a-real-device